gourmetjs/http2-concat-benchmark/README.md

 make
 sudo make install
 ```
+**Before continuing, make sure you have purchased a domain name because we will need to configure SSL on it.
+Remember, just the public IP of your host server will NOT work.**

 After installation, modify NGINX's configuration file as follows.
 (Default path
 is `/usr/local/nginx/nginx.conf` when you build from source code.
-Replace `your-server.example.com` to your server's hostname.):
+REMINDER: Replace `example.com` with your server's hostname.):

 ```
 worker_processes  1;